Updated: May 23

 “And He was teaching in one of the congregations on the Sabbath, and see, there was a woman having a weakening spirit for eighteen years, and was bent over and was unable to straighten up at all.
 And יהושע, seeing her, called her near and said to her, “Woman, you are loosened from your weakness.”
 And He laid His hands on her, and immediately she was straightened up, and praised Elohim.
 But the ruler of the congregation, responding, much displeased that יהושע had healed on the Sabbath, said to the crowd, “There are six days on which men should work, so come and be healed on them, and not on the Sabbath day.”
 Then the Master answered him and said, “Hypocrite!
 Does not each one of you on the Sabbath loosen his ox or his donkey from the stall, and lead it away to water it?
 And this one, being a daughter of Abraham, whom Satan has bound, look, for eighteen years, should she not be loosened from this bond on the Sabbath?
 And when He said this, all His opponents were put to shame.
 And all the crowd rejoiced for all the splendid works being done by Him.”
 (Luke 13:10-17)

-Now what about the disciples after the death of Yeshua?
+Now, what about the disciples after the ascension of Yeshua?